Gilan province: Medieval history

-Gilan Province was the place of origin of the Buyid dynasty in the mid-10th century.
+Gilan province was the place of origin of the Ziyarid dynasty and Buyid dynasty in the mid-10th century.
 Previously, the people of the province had a prominent position during the Sassanid dynasty through the 7th century, so that their political power extended to Mesopotamia.

 The first recorded encounter between Gilak and Deylamite warlords and invading Muslim armies was at the Battle of Jalula in 637 AD.
 Deylamite commander Muta led an army of Gils, Deylamites, Persians and people of the Rey region.
 Muta was killed in the battle, and his defeated army managed to retreat in an orderly manner.

 However, this appears to have been a Pyrrhic victory for the Arabs, since they did not pursue their opponents.
 Muslim Arabs never managed to conquer Gilan as they did with other provinces in Iran.
 Gilanis and Deylamites successfully repulsed all Arab attempts to occupy their land or to convert them to Islam.

 In fact, it was the Deylamites under the Buyid king Mu'izz al-Dawla who finally shifted the balance of power by conquering Baghdad in 945.
 Mu'izz al-Dawla, however, allowed the Abbasid caliphs to remain in comfortable, secluded captivity in their palaces.

 The Church of the East began evangelizing Gilan in the 780s, when a metropolitan bishopric was established under Shubhalishoʿ.
 In the 9th and 10th centuries AD, Deylamites and later Gilanis gradually converted to Zaydi Shiʿism.

 Several Deylamite commanders and soldiers of fortune who were active in the military theaters of Iran and Mesopotamia were openly Zoroastrian (for example, Asfar Shiruyeh a warlord in central Iran, and Makan, son of Kaki, the warlord of Rey) or were suspected of harboring pro-Zoroastrian (for example Mardavij) sentiments.
 Muslim chronicles of Varangian (Rus', pre-Russian Norsemen) invasions of the littoral Caspian region in the 9th century record Deylamites as non-Muslim.
 These chronicles also show that the Deylamites were the only warriors in the Caspian region who could fight the fearsome Varangian Vikings as equals.
 Deylamite mercenaries served as far away as Egypt, al-Andalus, and in the Khazar Kingdom.